CurveDocs/curve-docs/docs/curve-xdao/RootGaugeFactory.md

 ### `set_child`
 !!! description "`RootGaugeFactory.set_child(_chain_id: uint256, _bridger: Bridger, _child_factory: address, _child_impl: address)`"

+    !!!guard "Guarded Method"
+        This function is only callable by the `owner` of the contract.

-    Setter to set the bridger for a given chain ID.
+    Function to set different child properties for a given chain ID such as the bridger, child gauge factory and child gauge implementation.

     Emits: `ChildUpdated` event.